codescrum/bebox/README.md

 ```
 bebox new PROJECT_NAME
 ```
+In console appear a simple wizard to configure a vagrant box in the project.
+The vagrant box can be downloaded automatically with the wizard or linked with an existent local *.box file.

 This creates a subdirectory *PROJECT_NAME* with the initial skeleton of application.

 ###Manage Environments (Environment definition phase).